Black and white digital photography with Keith Cooper

 Several years ago some of my work was criticised by a noted photographic ‘expert’ – apart from a fleeting desire to push him out of a nearby window, it actually convinced me even more to experiment and decide what it was that –I- liked doing.
 I take my success as a professional photographer as enough comment on his ‘expertise’

 Filters are an important part of black and white film photography.

 I often used to use a light orange filter with black and white film to enhance clouds.

-The Olympus OM2 I used to use for film B/W photography, and the Canon 1Ds that I’ve used for the last few years (due to be replaced by a 1Ds Mark 3 late in 2007)
+The Olympus OM2 I used to use for film B/W photography, and the Canon 1Ds that I’ve used for the last few years (1Ds Mark 3 late in 2007 and 5Ds in 2015)

 The big UV filter in front of the 1Ds is as much to protect the lens in my day to day work as it is to provide any filtration.
 I often remove it for taking my landscape shots (it does work if you are at any appreciable altitude though)